 From 2011 meeting, Scientific Council (NAFO 2011) noted the stock was at very low level in the time series: bellow Blim and remaining in a state of impaired recruitment.
 Therefore, Scientific Council recommended that fishing mortality be set as close to zero as possible.
-In 2019 after five years of continuous increases of biomass the stock was well above B{lim} and NAFO SC advised to resume the fishery in 2020 with catches not to exceed 2009 level (5448 t).
+In 2019 after five years of continuous increases of biomass the stock was well above Blim and NAFO SC advised to resume the fishery in 2020 with catches not to exceed 2009 level (5 448 t).
 Finally at the annual meeting in September 2019, NAFO FC agreed to re-open the shrimp fishery by regulating the effort with 2640 days.

-From EU Survey summer in 2021, 2022 and 2023 the female biomass decreased by 70%, 88% and 88% respectively compared to 2020.
-This decrease confirms the downward trend that began in 2020 and that places the stock well below B{lim} in 2022 and 2023.
-Considering the strong decline of the stock and the poor prospects about the future recruitments in the fishable stock the next years, Scientific Council is concerns that the stock will remain at low levels and advises that the catch for 2024 be set as close to zero as possible.
+From EU Survey summer in 2021-2024 the female biomass decreased by 70%-88% compared to 2020.
+This decrease confirms the downward trend that began in 2020 and that places the stock well below B{lim} in 2022-2024.
+Considering the strong decline of the stock and the poor prospects about the future recruitments in the fishable stock the next years, Scientific Council is concerns that the stock will remain at low levels and advises that the catch for 2025 and 2026 be set as close to zero as possible.